By Leonard Williams

 - Understanding the keys to raise numbers to another power, and for exponentials (the "EXP" key, which is used in scientific notation).

 Does it look complicated?
-Maybe, but only if you haven’t practiced with the Casio calculator used for the for the GED math test.
-Be sure to include the Casio calculator when you take a GED math practice test.
+Maybe, but only if you haven't practiced with the TI-30XS calculator used for the for the GED certificate math test.
+Be sure to include the TI-30XS calculator when you take a GED certificate math practice test.

-Don’t worry.
-While it seems like a lot to learn and understand, the GED mathematics test requires only basic knowledge and application of a few calculator functions.
-Understanding the functions you’ll need on the calculator actually helps you understand the math you’ll need to know better.
+Don't worry.
+While it seems like a lot to learn and understand, the GED certificate mathematical reasoning test requires only basic knowledge and application of a few calculator functions.
+Understanding the functions you'll need on the calculator actually helps you understand the math you'll need to know better.